yopox/crystals/gameDesign.md

 During battles, one or more enemies can appear.
 Semi-bosses and bosses are indicated by a different icon on the map.

-At the end of the battle, the party earns EXP points loots, and coins.
+At the end of the battle, the party earns EXP, loots, and coins.
 Heroes aren't healed after battles.

 #### Inns